 Avoid oestrogen rich foods when suffering from fibroids

-As the hormone oestrogen stimulates development of the uterine lining, too much of it can promote the growth of fibroids.
+Fibroids are hormone dependent and as oestrogen stimulates development of the uterine lining, too much of it can promote the growth of fibroids.
 Therefore avoid foods that have high levels of oestrogen, such as:

 - soy milk